Summer Vacation 1999

-Summer Vacation 1999 (1999年の夏休み, Sen-kyūhyaku-kyūjūkyū-nen no Natsuyasumi) is a 1988 Japanese romantic drama film directed by Shusuke Kaneko, based on the manga series The Heart of Thomas by Moto Hagio.
-It follows the lives of four students at a remote all-boys boarding school after one of their classmates commits suicide.
+Summer Vacation 1999 (1999年の夏休み, Sen-kyūhyaku-kyūjūkyū-nen no Natsuyasumi) is a 1988 Japanese sci-fi ghost-story directed by Shusuke Kaneko, adapted from the manga series The Heart of Thomas by Moto Hagio.
+It follows the lives of four students alone in a remote all-boys boarding school with no one else on their summer vacations.
+It concerns the relationships between the pupils after one of their classmates commits suicide, and then apparently returns as a double.
 Although the manga concerns homoerotic relationships among the boys, director Kaneko used girls, aged 14 to 16, to portray the boys in the film.
+The film contains elements of science fiction and suspense/horror films, but also high-school drama and romance.